seven5/seven5/for_the_impatient.md

 ### Use 'seven5tool' to create a new project

 This assumes that you followed the directions above in terms of setting environment variables and such.
+In your first (italy example1) terminal window:

 {% highlight console %}
 $ mkdir /tmp/bar